Brazilian-Institute-of-Robotics/ros_udp_bridge/README.md

 #ros_udp_bridge
+The package has two nodes:
-Receive data from an UDP port and publish it on a ROS topic.
+1) Receive data from an UDP port and publish it on a ROS topic.
+2) Receive data from an ROS Topic and send it to an UDP port.

 Run it !
 ------------------------------